Current Research Degree Students

 - A6: Research Degrees

-You can discuss your proposed appeal with University staff as appropriate to see if the problem can be resolved without a formal appeal.
-Staff at the Research Degrees Office will also provide guidance where appropriate.
+You can discuss your proposed appeal or complaint with University staff as appropriate to see if the problem can be resolved without the need for a formal process.

 Change in Supervisory Arrangements